laurabejder/laurabejder/README.md

 🌱 I’m currently learning python, pandas, scraping, R, HTML and other coding tools for journalistic data analysis!

+🛠 I love building auto-scrapers and databases.
+Take a look at my continuously updating datasets of [European energy prices](https://github.com/laurabejder/european_energy_prices) and [Danish court cases](https://github.com/laurabejder/danish-court-cases) or this [database of the senate votes for all appointed U.S. Circuit Court Judges](https://github.com/laurabejder?tab=repositories) from 2001-2022.

 🌻 This GitHub is a combination of school projects and other things I find interesting!
 Take a look

 📩 You can reach me on: